DevaRajan8/Balloon-Rise-Up/README.md

    - Keep the balloon rising without colliding with the obstacles.
 The game ends when a collision occurs.

 2. **Start the Game**
-   - Run the compiled game on the Jack Virtual Machine or the appropriate emulator provided by your development environment.
+   - Run the compiled game on the Jack Virtual Machine Emulator

    If you are using the Nand2Tetris tools, follow these steps:
    - Open the VM Emulator from the Nand2Tetris tools.